Mercerenies/a-turtles-troll/README.md

 ### Version 1.20

+* Eating the last bite of a cake causes it to explode
 * The Warden summon condition has been increased to seven seconds.
 * Added a warning message if the player has been in darkness for more than 3.5 seconds.